-I am Sonia, a 40 year old French Canadian from Québec (Canada), single mother of 2 [fully grown] kids, who’s recently turned her life around and decided to embrace a healthy lifestyle and clean-up her diet quite a bit.
+I am Sonia, a 43 year old French Canadian from Québec (Canada), single mother of 2 [fully grown] kids, who’s turned her life around at age 35 and decided to embrace a healthy lifestyle and clean-up her diet quite a bit.

 My whole life I have struggled with my weight, and many times I have fallen victim to the diet syndrome.
-I would starve myself and / or eat “rabbit” food for months.
-Sure, I would lose the weight, but it would only be a matter of time before I gained it all back, because I never knew how to feed my body properly and stay healthy.
+I would starve myself and eat “rabbit” food for months.
+Sure, I would lose the weight, but it would only be a matter of time before I gained it all back, because I never knew how to feed my body properly and, more importantly, make it stick.

-Then, about 2 years ago, as a new year’s resolution, I decided that I wanted to shed some [ahem 50-60] pounds and get back into shape.
-I had quit smoking 2 years prior, then the year after I had dramatically lowered my alcohol consumption, going down from several drinks a day to drinking only on the week-ends.
-Eventually, the need to drink alcohol lessened and I now will only indulge in the occasional drink.
+That year, I decided that I wanted to shed some [ahem 50-60] pounds and get in shape.
+I had already quit smoking 2 years prior and had dramatically lowered my alcohol consumption the year after that, going from several drinks a day to drinking only on the week-ends.
+Eventually, the need to drink alcohol completely subsided and I will now only indulge in the *very* occasional drink.

 My official resolution that year had been to be active for a minimum of 30 minutes a day, at least 6 days out of the week.
-I invested in a [don’t get me started, gosh I hate that stupid machine] elliptical trainer and bought myself a Wii Fit.
-I was extra motivated and the half hour a day soon became an hour, then an hour and a half, and that Wii Fit, which clearly wasn’t enough for me, eventually made way to a good set of dumbbells and a good resistance training program.
-The pounds would come off and I felt so much better, so energized, so pumped!
+I invested in an elliptical machine and a couple of sets of dumbbells and started training at home.
+I was extra motivated and the half hour a day soon became an hour… The pounds started to come off and I felt so much better, so energized, so pumped!
 I was looking forward to my exercise sessions, but I soon felt like I needed more, I needed a tangible goal…

 That’s when I started running and set a goal to run 10km at the Marathon de Montréal in September of 2010.
 Well, not only did I achieve that, I surpassed it!
 I actually ran a half-marathon, which I completed in 2 hours, 1 minute and 40 seconds.

-For sure you must think that I like exercising!
+For sure you must think that I love exercising!
 Well, the truth is, I don’t.
-I don’t always enjoy it, but I know just how good it is for me.
-And it does make me feel so much better about myself, plus, it feels good to be in shape.
+I don’t always enjoy it and oftentimes I would gladly skip but I know just how good it is for me and how it makes me feel so much better about myself.
+Plus, I must admit, it really feels great to be in shape.

-You are more than welcome to join me, if you will, on this journey to a fit and healthy me.
-Feel free to flip through the pages of my food diary and, by all means, leave your comments and feedback!
-I absolutely LOVE hearing from my readers!
+So, feel free to flip through the pages of my food diary and, by all means, leave your comments and feedback: I absolutely LOVE hearing from you guys!